nf-core/methylseq/docs/usage.md

 ### `--slamseq`
 Specify to run Bismark with the `--slam` flag to run bismark in [SLAM-seq mode](https://github.com/FelixKrueger/Bismark/blob/master/CHANGELOG.md#slam-seq-mode) (only works with `--aligner bismark_hisat`)

+### `--local_alignment`
+Specify to run Bismark with the `--local` flag to allow soft-clipping of reads.
+This should only be used with care in certain single-cell applications or PBAT libraries, which may produce chimeric read pairs.
+(See [Wu et al.](https://doi.org/10.1093/bioinformatics/btz125)

 ## Job Resources
 ### Automatic resubmission